domagojk/scalable-arhitecture/README.md

 Every Recycle component acts like a function.
 Based on some input, a component is producing an output.
-This output is sometimes a JSX formatted view, action stream, reducers stream etc.
+This output is sometimes a JSX formatted view, action stream, state stream etc.

 Recycle component doesn't render anything.
 Driver is doing that (in this case: "React driver").

-This means, a component can also be used for calculating state.

-We can feed a component with the `actions$` stream and use its output for the application store.

-Since isolated, a component is unaware of the application state and how are we using its output.
+Since isolated, a component is unaware how are we using its output, which means, we can use it for calculating app state.
-This output can represent a complete or just a part of the application state.

 In this example, we are using Recycle's store driver which can indetify a "state component" by its `aggregate` property.

-Aggregate has two functions: it serves as a component initial state and it gives a store driver information about which part of the application state a component will modify.
+Aggregate serves as a component initial state and it gives a store driver information about which part of the application state a component will modify.

 For example, if the complete app state has to be an object: